You can visit the English and Communications Department in room 2206 and/or call 305-237-2284, to make an appointment to see an advisor.

 All classes in our department have a maximum number of students that can be accommodated without disrupting the class environment.
-Classes like ENC 1101, ENC 1102, LIT 2480 and SPC 1026 require a lot of writing and/or speeches in front of the class.
+Classes like ENC 1101, ENC 1102, LIT 2480 and SPC 1017 require a lot of writing and/or speeches in front of the class.
 In turn, the kind of testing offered in these classes (papers written by the students) requires reading and grading of each paper or speech that the student prepares.

 If your class is cancelled by our department, we will contact you and provide you with the available options.
 If for any reason you do not hear from us, please call us at 305-237-2284.

-As a general rule, we recommend that you attend the first day of classes to confirm which book(s) your respective professor will be using.
+The department recommends that you attend the first day of classes to confirm which book(s) your respective professor will be using.
 Keep in mind that if you buy the book(s) for a class and for any reason you need to change the class, or the class is cancelled, you may end up with books that you may not be able to use for another class or even return to the bookstore.

 If your work schedule changes before the beginning of classes, you will probably not have much difficulty finding a class replacement.
 However, when it happens during the semester, it is a different situation.
 Our first recommendation is to contact your professor immediately, to check if there is any arrangement you can make to fulfill your class requirements (e.g., attending the same class, with the same professor, but at a different time or day).
 If this is not feasible, then you will need to see the chairperson as soon as possible.